 She says “When senior managers get it ‘right’ it filters all the way down.
 Every staff member then has the opportunity to bring the best of themselves to the workplace and to enjoy their hours at work, whilst collaborating to create a productive, profitable environment resulting in a healthy economy for all.”

-Alison has a successful track record of management.
-As a strategic business unit manager at Capital Software she increased the unit’s revenue threefold and at SARS she and her team successfully delivered on multiple key components of the nationwide Siyakha transformation project.
+Her successful management track record includes increasing her strategic business unit’s revenue threefold at Capital Software, and successfully delivering (with her team) on multiple key components of the nationwide Siyakha transformation project at SARS.

 In 2005 Alison realised that her success as a leader-manager could be used to bring about a change in the quality of leader-management throughout South Africa.
 And CanBeeDone was born.

-Alison makes the art of effective leader-management simple, practical and easy to implement.
+Alison hates to see abilities, time, effort or resources wasted.
 She enables leader-managers to build on their strengths, adding key tools and skills, and increasing their insight, to bring about real changes in their behaviour, and that of their direct reports and teams: changes that increase productivity, quality and profitability.
-As she says, “You are already paying the salary bill, now make it work for both the employees and the company.”